Aura-healthcare/epilepsy-database-visualisation/README.md

 ## Setup

-To launch Grafana, mysql and influxdb on local, you **must set up all the relevant environment variables** (e.g in an **env.sh** file), then launch the following command to run the containers:
+To launch Grafana, mysql, postgres and influxdb on local, you **MUST SET UP ALL THE RELEVANT ENVIRONMENT VARIABLES** (e.g in an **env.sh** file), then launch the following command to run the containers:

 ```sh
     $ source env.sh  # Set env vars